-Universal Electronics Inc. is a provider of a broad line of products, software, and technologies that are marketed to enhance home entertainment systems.
+Universal Electronics Inc. develops and manufactures a broad line of products, software, and technologies that are marketed to enhance home entertainment systems.
 Our offerings include the following:

-- easy-to-use, pre-programmed universal infrared ("IR") and radio frequency ("RF") remote controls that are sold primarily to multiple systems operators ("MSOs"), consumers, original equipment manufacturers ("OEMs"), and private label customers, - audio-video ("AV") accessories sold to consumers, - integrated circuits, on which our software and universal IR remote control database is embedded, sold primarily to OEMs and private label customers, - intellectual property which we license primarily to OEMs, software development companies, private label customers, and MSOs, and - software, firmware and technology solutions that can enable devices such as TVs, set-top boxes, stereos, automotive audio systems, cell phones and other consumer electronic devices to wirelessly connect and interact with home networks and interactive services to deliver digital entertainment and information.
+- easy-to-use, pre-programmed universal infrared ("IR") and radio frequency ("RF") remote controls that are sold primarily to subscription broadcasting providers (cable and satellite), original equipment manufacturers ("OEMs"), consumers, internet protocol television ("IPTV") providers, and private label customers; - audio-video ("AV") accessories sold to consumers; - integrated circuits, on which our software and universal IR remote control database is embedded, sold primarily to OEMs, IPTV providers and private label customers; - intellectual property which we license primarily to OEMs, software development companies, private label customers, and subscription broadcasting providers: and - software, firmware and technology solutions that can enable devices such as TVs, set-top boxes, stereos, automotive audio systems, cell phones and other consumer electronic devices to wirelessly connect and interact with home networks and interactive services to deliver digital entertainment and information.